 - HSLDA offers samples of transcripts as well as several free blank templates to help you get started.

-- If your teens completes any high school courses prior to 9th grade, read this blog to understand considerations before listing certain courses on the transcript.
+- If your teen completes any high school courses prior to 9th grade, read this blog to understand considerations before listing certain courses on the transcript.

 Join us next month as we look at the SAT and ACT college entrance exams.